 EditPolishing bevels and cutting edges with a ceramic pencil, GOI paste or on a leather belt.

-Regrinding (deep sharpening)Full restoration of the desired sharpening angle, blade profile geometry and elimination of chips on the edge.
+Resharpening (deep sharpening)Complete restoration of the desired sharpening angle, blade profile geometry and elimination of chips on the edge.
 Most often, such work is carried out on special machines.

-Let's move on to the description of the main options for grindstones.
+Let's move on to a description of the main options for sharpening stones.

 They are used equally effectively at all stages of sharpening.
-There are artificial analogues (ceramic-based), but professionals use the original, natural materials.
-Stones require special care, because the most important rule masters - a perfectly flat surface of a grindstone.
+There are artificial analogues (ceramic based), but professionals use original, natural materials.
+Stones require special care, because most important rule masters - a perfectly smooth surface of the grindstone.

 Ask a Question

-“To check the degree of evenness of a stone, use a simple method.
-Wet the timber and place it on the paper sheet on a flat surface.
-The print will allow you to assess the degree of evenness of the stone.
+“To check the level of the stone, use a simple method.
+Wet the timber and place it on a sheet of paper on a flat surface.
+The imprint will allow you to assess the level of evenness of the stone.”

-Novaculites, or "Arkansas", "Turkish", "Belgian" stones, are natural shales and chalcedony interspersed with the smallest particles of garnet and quartz.
+Novaculites, or “Arkansas”, “Turkish”, “Belgian” stones, are natural schists and chalcedony interspersed with tiny particles of garnet and quartz.
 Today, both natural stones and their artificial substitutes are used.

 Important!
-Stones work only in combination with special oil lubrication.
+Stones only work in combination with a special oil lubricant.
 The extraordinary and unique structure of the stones allows them to be used at different stages of processing.

 Musat for sharpening knives